paulross/TotalDepth/README.rst

 * TotalDepth is written in Python so it is fast to develop with.
 * Special indexing techniques are used to be able to randomly access sequential files.

-An example of a LAS file plotted with the Tripple Combo plot format as seen in a browser, this inclueds the API header:
+Here is an example of a LAS file plotted with the Tripple Combo plot format as seen in a browser, this includes the API header:

 .. image:: images/TrippleCombo.png
         :alt: Tripple Combo